b-schoen/RouletteWinner/README.md

     If we lose
         Double the existing bet

-The logic behind this is that if we win with our doubled bet, we make back what we've lost (plus the minimum bet).
+The logic behind this is that if we win with our doubled bet, we make back what we've lost plus some.
 This strategy extends to any given odds.

 Example: